-Academic staff who teach and/or supervise on validated, franchised or joint programmes which lead to a Queen’s award, or who are providing joint PhD supervision as part of a collaborative research degree programme, must be ‘recognised’ by the University.
+Academic staff who teach and/or supervise on validated, franchised or joint programmes which lead to a Queen’s award, or who are providing joint PhD supervision as part of a Collaborative Research Degree Programme (CRDP), must be ‘recognised’ by the University.
 This is to ensure that they have the appropriate qualifications and experience to teach or supervise on a Queen’s award.
-There are differing procedures for gaining recognition dependent on whether the staff work in the University Colleges, a third-level institution, or other collaborative organisation.
+There are differing procedures for gaining recognition dependent on whether the staff work in the University Colleges, or other collaborative organisation.

 Recognised Teachers in University Colleges

 Education Committee (Quality and Standards) (ECQS) nominees, shall be a full member of appointments panels for University College academic staff.
 The University representative shall ensure that a candidate meets the University’s requirements for recognition.
 New teaching staff who have been appointed on a permanent basis shall be recognised from the date of appointment and shall receive the benefits attached to recognised teacher’s status.

 All members of appointments panels shall be required to have received equal opportunities awareness training (this requirement does not extend to an external assessor).
 The College shall be responsible for ensuring that its members of appointment panels have received appropriate training.
 The University shall be responsible for ensuring that its representatives have received appropriate training.

 Academic staff applying for temporary teaching recognition shall be required to submit an application for teaching recognition to Academic Affairs for processing.

 With regards PhD supervision, academic staff at the college may be appointed as principal or second supervisor in accordance with approved University procedures.
 Such staff will however be required to apply for recognised supervisor status in line with procedures for University Supervision Recognition.

 Appointment of teaching assistants shall be in accordance with the University’s approved procedures.